KarolS/millfork/docs/api/custom-platform.md

 * `screen_encoding` – default encoding for screencodes (literals with encoding specified as `scr`).
 Default: the same as `encoding`.

-* `modules` – comma-separated list of modules that will be automatically imported
+* `modules` – comma-separated list of modules that will be automatically imported.
+This list cannot contain module template instantiations.

 * other compilation options (they can be overridden using commandline options):